Skip to content

 Loading...

 This often makes more sense for builds, where to build app1, you want to build lib first.
 You can also define similar relationships between targets of the same project, including a test target that depends on the build.
+Learn more about configuring task pipelines in Task Pipeline Configuration.

 A task graph can contain different targets, and those can run in parallel.
 For instance, as Nx is building app2, it can be testing app1 at the same time.